eduardomoraes/eduardomoraes/README.md

 - 📈 **Sales Forecasting Engine** – Helped a new business unit break even in 3 years with demand models
 - 🧠 **Claims Mitigation Model @ Scotiabank** – Built AI tools to reduce global customer disputes
 - 🛠️ **In-House BI Platform** – Replaced siloed Excel workflows with a unified, governed Power BI ecosystem

+📫 Let’s connect on LinkedIn if you're working on data transformation, looking for AI strategy leadership, or just want to geek out about analytics and wine.

 ### 🔧 Technologies & Tools that I enjoy working with